arviz-devs/arviz-base/docs/source/api/index.md

     :type: bool
     :value: True

-    Whether to return pointwise values when computing the :data:PSIS-LOO-CV.
+    Whether to return pointwise values when computing PSIS-LOO-CV.

 .. py:data:: stats.ic_scale
     :type: str
     :value: "log"

-    The scale in which to return
-    :data:PSIS-LOO-CV values,
-    one of "deviance" (common in the past and reason of the information criterion naming), "log" or "negative_log".
+    The scale in which to return the PSIS-LOO-CV values, one of "deviance" (common in the past and reason of the information criterion naming), "log" or "negative_log".